monzee/vanilla/README.md

 Declare your code that requires certain permissions.
-This has to be done early and unconditionally because it is possible for the activity to be killed between your code requesting the permission and the system granting it.
+This has to be done early and unconditionally because it is possible for the activity to be killed between the times your code requesting permissions and the system granting it.

 ```java
   private Sensitive accessLocation;